FakeRobotGamer2/HOCG/README.md

 you are absolutly right but its a joke based on the "smarterchild" aim bot thing ok no actual person is stupid and intelligence/stupidity arent real. also while you're there tell tumblr i dont find stephen universe particularly engaging and vastly prefer UNDERTALE

+if it bothers you just ctrl+f stupiderchild and change it to something cool like DIE CIS SCUM or DOWN WITH CIS

 disclaimer: if you run this facing the public internet you make a STRONG case for stupidity being real anyway

 ## where can i scream obscenities and slurs at you 140 characters at a time, soon to be 10,000?